jaunt/EJS-Site-Builder-Docs/airfry/data/md/input/wrappers.md

 The include for **"\_body"** will be replaced the content generated from whichever template wrapped itself.

 **Note:** \<script entry\> is a special cue telling Airfry to generate an entry script for tools like Vite or Webpack.
 It doesn't end up in the output html file.
-See [entry script integration](/docs/integration/entryScript) for details.
+See [entry scripts](/docs/scripts/) for details.